TharunSadula/AWS-Django-Angular-Fibonacci-Series-Generator/README.md

-# Django-AngularJs-Fibonacci Series Generator using Django-restframework
+# Django-AngularJs-Fibonacci Series Generator using Django-restframework - AWS ngnix configuration

 #### Create ubuntu instance - add http and https rules in the configurationgroups